Liars in Love

 Paul Franti has no job, creditors are after him, and he’s spent all his money on his film masterpiece that’s less than half done.
 To hide from the bill collectors and repo men, he moves in with Maggie, his best girlfriend ever.
 But Maggie gives him an ultimatum: he has ten weeks to get a job, pay off all his debts and either commit to her or get out.

-Paul gets a job doing sound on a reality TV movie-of-the-week, directed by Dwight Werner, an insane and driven documentary filmmaker, and produced by Joel Cuvney, a craven young executive who will do anything to get ahead.
+Paul gets a job doing sound on a reality TV movie-of-the-week, directed by Dwight Werner, a driven documentary filmmaker, and produced by Joel Cuvney, a craven young executive who will do anything to get ahead.
 Paul will make enough cash to meet all of Maggie's demands ... except for the commitment part.
 He's on the fence about that, but he figures he has time to decide.

 Dwight is shooting a movie about a small "tribe" of four homeless kids--Trent, Jodi, Ilima, and Duncan, who live in an abandoned brewery downtown.
 Dwight is recording their grinding poverty for his own artistic glory, and he pushes his crew to exhaustion to get the scenes he wants.
 All Paul wants is to survive the gig, until he gets sucked into the lives of the four troubled kids.
 Joel, the producer, then offers Paul a better role on the project, tempting him further.